-Bay Journal is published by Chesapeake Media Service to inform the public about issues and events that affect the Chesapeake Bay.
-With a print circulation of 50,000, the Bay Journal is published monthly except for midsummer and midwinter and is distributed free of charge.
+The Bay Journal is published by Bay Journal Media, a 501(c)(3) nonprofit organization, to inform the public about issues and events that affect the Chesapeake Bay.
+The Bay Journal reaches approximately 100,000 readers each month through a monthly printed edition, its web site and a weekly e-news update.
+The Bay Journal is distributed free of charge.
 To be added to the mailing list, fill out the online subscription form.
 Bundles of the Bay Journal are also available for distribution.

 Tom Horton is a contributing writer and columnist for the Bay Journal.
 He wrote for the Baltimore Sun on environmental issues from 1972 through 2006, with a five-year time out when he ran education trips on Smith Island and wrote “Turning the Tide” for the Chesapeake Bay Foundation.
 He is author of several books on the Chesapeake Bay, including “Bay Country” and “Island Out of Time” and numerous articles for publications that include National Geographic, Rolling Stone and the New York Times.
 He is a graduate of Johns Hopkins University.
 He teaches writing and environmental topics at Salisbury University.